codefornl/INSPIRE/harmonisation/Cov-POC/readme.md

 ## Goals
 1. Focus on NL Limburg and 5 mtr. grid
-1. Bathymetry/Elevation Data online with WCS following INSPIRE Good Practice (GP)
+1. Provide Bathymetry/Elevation Data online with WCS following INSPIRE Good Practice (GP)
    1. wetransform has agreed to use rasdaman
    2. in line with initial demonstration in Spring 2021
       1. http://sandbox.datacove.eu:8080/rasdaman/ows#/services